DBCDK/serviceprovider/doc/api-design.md

 # API endpoints

+This is mainly implementation notes, see the actual specification in spec.yml, and in the running serviceprovider (http://localhost:8080/ locally, or TODO:url-for-public-endpoint)
 Endpoints sorted alphabetical.
 Numbers in parenthesis reflect that they are secondary, or tertiary priority, as mentioned in the prioritisation later in this document.

 Design-status - example requests: